-The Trust and Paralel Distributors LLC (the "Distributor") are parties to a distribution agreement ("Distribution Agreement"), whereby the Distributor acts as principal underwriter for the Trust and distributes Shares.
+The Trust and Paralel Distributors LLC (the "Distributor") are parties to a distribution agreement ("Distribution Agreement"), whereby the Distributor acts as principal underwriter for each series of the Trust, including the Funds, and distributes Shares.
 Shares are continuously offered for sale by the Distributor only in Creation Units.
 The Distributor will not distribute Shares in amounts less than a Creation Unit and does not maintain a secondary market in Shares.
 The principal business address of the Distributor is 1700 Broadway, Suite 1850, Denver, CO 80290.
-Susan L. Ciciora Trust ("SLC Trust"), which may be deemed to be an affiliate of the Fund due to her indirect beneficial ownership of the Fund, also has an indirect, non-controlling investment in the Distributor.

 Under the Distribution Agreement, the Distributor, as agent for the Trust, will review orders for the purchase and redemption of Creation Units, provided that any subscriptions and orders will not be binding on the Trust until accepted by the Trust.
-The Distributor is a broker-dealer registered under the Exchange Act and a member of the Financial Industry Regulatory Authority ("FINRA").
+The Distributor is a brokerdealer registered under the Exchange Act and a member of the Financial Industry Regulatory Authority ("FINRA").